seuyou/sentiment/README.md

 It is slightly simplified implementation of Kim's [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) paper in Tensorflow.

+>This repository is based on the [repository](https://github.com/dennybritz/cnn-text-classification-tf)

 ## Requirements

 - Python 3
 - Tensorflow > 0.12
 - Numpy
+- pandas

 ## Training